xenserver/packer-plugin-xenserver/README.md

-# XenServer packer.io builder
+# XenServer Packer.io builder

 This builder plugin extends packer.io to support building images for XenServer.

-This is a fork of the original builder since the original project was abandoned and no longer compiled with recent versions of Go or worked with Xenserver 7.6 and later.
+It contains 3 different builders:

-It improves the original project in the following ways:
+- ISO -> With the ISO builder you can create a VM from scratch by auto-installing the OS.
-1. Developed alongside the [Xenorchestra terraform provider](https://github.com/ddelnano/terraform-provider-xenorchestra) to ensure the hashicorp ecosystem is interoperable.
+- Clone -> With the Clone builder you can clone an existing Template / VM for further customization.
-2. Reimplements how the boot commands are sent over VNC to be compatible with later versions of Xenserver (Citrix hypervisor) and XCP
+- XVA -> With the XVA builder you can import an existing Template / VM for further customization.

 ## Status

-At the time of this writing the packer builder has been verified to work with Xenserver 7.6 and can launch VMs with the packer output through the xenorchestra terraform provider.
+At the time of this writing the packer builder has been verified to work with XenServer 8.4.

 The following list contains things that are incomplete but will be worked on soon:

-- The documentation is still in an inconsistent state with upstream
+- The documentation is still an on-going process
 - XVA builder is untested
 - Lots of dead code to remove from upstream